-The international equities portfolio is now actively managed and the Authority has appointed a number of experienced investment managers to implement the strategy.
-The new managers were allocated funds progressively during the year.
-The Authority believes it has identified managers capable of adding value and that the cost of active management will be more than offset by higher returns over time.
-The managers appointed by the Authority are listed in the Directory on page 41.
+During the year the move from passive to active management of the international equities portfolio was completed with a number of new managers being appointed.
+The Authority believes it has retained managers capable of adding value over time and that the cost of active management will be more than offset by higher returns.
+The managers appointed by the Authority are listed in the Directory on page 75.